ajstarks/dubois-data-portraits/challenge/2023/README.md

 This directory contains the data and original plates from the exposition; your goal is to re-create the visualizations using modern tools of your choice (Tableau, R, ggplot, Stata, PowerBI, decksh, etc)

 There is a folder for each challenge, which includes the images of the 1900 original plates along with the corresponding data.
-You may submit your re-creations to twitter using the hash tag ```#DuBoisChallenge2023```
+You may submit your re-creations to twitter using the hash tag ```#DuBoisChallenge2023```.

+Note that for 2023, we will expanding the challenge to the Data Visualization Society Slack, as well as Mastadon on vis.social

 ## The Challenges